liferay/liferay-docs/develop/tutorials/articles/280-testing/01-unit-testing-with-junit.markdown

 method that makes small preparations before each test case.
 Add the `@Before` annotation to the method.

-For example, each of the tests for the class `MySampleNameClass` must operate on a populated `MySampleNameClass` object.
+For example, each of the tests for the class `MySampleNameClass` operate on a populated `MySampleNameClass` object.
 Implementing a method that instantiates such an object beforehand is appropriate.
 Adding the `@Before` annotation to the method ensures it's executed before each individual test.